gmichnikov/gmich/app/projects/README.md

     'id': 'your_project',
     'name': 'Your Project Name',
-    'description': 'Brief description of what your project does', 'icon': '🎯',  # Pick an emoji icon
+    'description': 'Brief description of what your project does', 'url': '/your-project',
-    'url': '/your-project',
     'auth_required': False,  # True if requires login 'status': 'active',  # or 'coming_soon'
-    'order': 5  # Display order on homepage
+    'order': 4  # Display order on homepage
 }
 ```